 - Large emotions that can be difficult to process

-The most important part of talking to your kids about sex
+The most important thing of talking to your kids about sex

 They should feel ok to come to talk to you about anything.
-Be clear that you aren’t going to judge them or laugh at them.
+Including Sexual health and sexual activity.
+It’s a good idea to be clear that you aren’t going to judge them or laugh at them.

 You are fair game to talk about whatever they need to know.

-You are their main resource — ask them to talk to you before they look it up on the internet.
+You are their main resource — ask them to talk to you before they look it up on the internet or social media.

-Talking to kids about sex is SO important.
-You are doing a huge service to get that started on the right foot for them.
+Having the big talk with kids about sex is SO important.
+You are doing a huge service to get that started on the right foot for them when it comes to sexual relationships.
 With a little preparation, as well as starting young it won’t be as hard as you imagine. 🙂

 If you liked this post, be sure to sign up for my practical parenting series, and check out other parenting posts below that: